 So often I work with people who have undergone extreme mental gymnastic training to alter the New Testament’s simple and clear teaching on baptism.
-To at least grant them the opportunity to scrape off those accumulated unbiblical human traditions often requires providing tools enabling them to consider reexamining salvation by faith, baptism and some taken-out-of-context proof-texts.
+In my experience, to at least grant them the opportunity to scrape off those accumulated human traditions often requires providing them with tools capable of allowing them to consider reexamining salvation by faith, baptism and some taken-out-of-context proof-texts.

 Tools can provide the opportunity to objectively reevaluate.
 But what it really comes down to is the heart.
 What does the person really value?
 Does a person cling to the security of one’s own inherited faith, the peace of mind which comes with swimming with a large school of fish or something like embracing the simple cohesive gospel message, even if it might not be popular?